iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

     DSHOT_CONFIG Parameter set for DSHOT600

-Then reboot the flight controller by selecting "Reboot Vehicle" from the "Tools" menu in the upper right.
+Reboot the flight controller by selecting "Reboot Vehicle" from the "Tools" menu in the upper right.

 Re-Configuring PX4 DSHOT Outputs
 ################################
-.. note:: These steps are only needed on some flight controlllers, see the `ArduCopter <https://ardupilot.org/copter/docs/common-brushless-escs.html#mixing-esc-protocols>`_ and `PX4 <https://docs.px4.io/master/en/peripherals/dshot.html#wiring-connections>`_ documentation for more details on which
+.. note:: These steps are necessary on only some flight controllers.
+See the `ArduCopter <https://ardupilot.org/copter/docs/common-brushless-escs.html#mixing-esc-protocols>`_ and `PX4 <https://docs.px4.io/master/en/peripherals/dshot.html#wiring-connections>`_ documentation for more details on if your flight controller is included.

 Depending on the type of flight controller hardware you have, you may need to re-configure which outputs you are using to a DSHOT compatible output.
-The reason for this and the types of flight controllers it affects are discussed in the `PX4 DSHOT documentation <https://docs.px4.io/master/en/peripherals/dshot.html#wiring-connections>`_ .
+The reason for this and the affected flight controllers are discussed in the `PX4 DSHOT documentation <https://docs.px4.io/master/en/peripherals/dshot.html#wiring-connections>`_.
 This issue applies to the Pix32 that was used for this tutorial, and also applies to the popular Cube Orange flight controller.
-The main outputs of these flight controllers can put out PWM, but not DSHOT.
+The main outputs of these flight controllers can output PWM, but not DSHOT.

-If your flight controller is affected by this, **move the signal and ground wires from MAIN 1 OUT to AUX 1 OUT, or the equivalent for your flght controller hardware**, as shown in `Re-Configuring ArduCopter DSHOT Outputs`_.
+If your flight controller is affected by this, **move the signal and ground wires from MAIN 1 OUT to AUX 1 OUT, or the equivalent for your flight controller hardware**, as shown in `Re-Configuring ArduCopter DSHOT Outputs`_.

-PX4 provides a fairly easy way to get around this issue.
+PX4 provides a simple workaround for this issue.
 Changing the SYS_USE_IO parameter to 0 forces the AUX or FMU PWM ports to act as if they were main ports.
 See the PX4 documentation linked above for more details on this and how it affects using other ports with an airframe.
 If you have a flight controller affected by this issue, **set SYS_USE_IO = 0 to use the AUX or FMU PWM ports instead of the main ports**.
 The figure below shows how the parameter should be configured.